 Discussion

 Experiment 2 tested whether positive reactivity on mediated associates observed in Experiment 1 would extend to recognition testing.
 In doing so, we also tested whether previously reported JOL reactivity patterns reported with recognition testing (e.g., Myers et al., 2020) would replicate within this context.
-Indeed, providing JOLs at study increased hit rates and reduced false alarms on related pairs relative to silent reading, regardless of whether pairs were forward or mediated associates—a pattern that lead to an increase in discriminability in our signal-detection analysis.
-Additionally, signal detection analyses revealed that making JOLs improved discriminability but not response criterion, suggesting providing JOLs at encoding increased memory discriminability for targets but did not alter participants’ response bias.
+Indeed, providing JOLs at study increased hit rates and reduced false alarms on related pairs relative to silent reading, regardless of whether pairs were forward or mediated associates—a pattern that led to an increase in discriminability in our signal-detection analysis.
+Additionally, signal detection analyses revealed that making JOLs improved discriminability but not response criterion, suggesting that providing JOLs at encoding increased memory discriminability for targets but did not alter participants’ response bias.
 Thus, our findings on related pairs are consistent with Experiment 1 and provide greater evidence for a relational encoding account of reactivity.
 Regarding unrelated pairs, positive reactivity was found for this pair type as well.
-This pattern is inconsistent with both Myers et al. (2020), who showed no reactivity for unrelated pairs on recognition tests and Halamish (2018), who reported positive reactivity for recognition of unrelated pairs, though a related pair type was not included.
+This pattern is inconsistent with Myers et al. (2020), who showed no reactivity for unrelated pairs on recognition tests.
+We note, however, that Halamish (2018) similarly reported positive reactivity for recognition of unrelated pairs, though a related pair type was not included.
 Thus, both the presence and direction of JOL reactivity effects on recognition remain unclear.
 Given these discrepancies, Experiment 3 sought to replicate whether the positive reactivity on unrelated pairs observed in the previous experiment would replicate using a new sample.

 Experiment 3: Recognition Testing Replication

-Experiment 3 further investigated whether JOLs would produce positive reactivity on unrelated pairs when participants were tested via recognition.
+Experiment 3 further investigated whether JOLs would produce positive reactivity on mediated associates and unrelated pairs when participants were tested via recognition.
 This experiment was designed as a direct replication of Experiment 2.
-Thus, participants again studied mixed lists of forward, mediated, and unrelated cue-target pairs and either made JOLs at encoding or silently read each pair.
+Participants again studied mixed lists of forward, mediated, and unrelated cue-target pairs and either made JOLs at encoding or silently read each pair.
 Following encoding, participants were again tested via recognition.
-Overall, we anticipated that making JOLs would improve hit rates on forward and mediated pairs.
-Furthermore, based on our findings in Experiment 2, we predicted that JOLs would be similarly reactive on unrelated pairs.
+Overall, we anticipated that making JOLs would improve hit rates on forward associates, a finding which would be consistent with Experiment 2 and reactivity patterns reported by Myers et al. (2020) for this pair type.
+Next, based on our findings in Experiments 1 and 2, we similarly expected that JOLs would produce positive reactivity on mediated associates.
+Thus, our inclusion of mediated associates in Experiment 3 provided an additional test of whether observable relatedness cues are a requirement for reactivity to occur.
+Finally, based on our findings in Experiment 2, we predicted that JOLs would be similarly reactive on unrelated pairs.
+Thus, the goal of Experiment 3 was to provide additional confidence regarding the role of relational processing on JOL reactivity while further clarifying reactivity patterns observed using recognition testing.

 Method